U8NWXD/oppia-wiki/End-to-End-Tests.md

 ![Name of video for test gets printed out above test](https://user-images.githubusercontent.com/52176783/118647333-486cf180-b7f2-11eb-999b-9edbbb89b5a7.png)

-Note that no videos will be generated on CircleCI due to memory issues when running the video recorder.
+Note that while recordings are enabled by default, no videos will be generated on CircleCI due to memory issues when running the video recorder.
 Further, videos are disabled on GitHub Actions where the `VIDEO_RECORDING_IS_ENABLED` environment variable is set to `0`.

 Only videos of failing tests will be saved.
 You can have videos of all tests be saved by enabling `ALL_VIDEOS` in `protractor.conf.js`.